webforj/webforj-documentation/docs/components/client-components/textfield-spinner.md

 <br />

 :::info CLIENT COMPONENT
-This section outlines styling information for the **`<bbj-inputt-spinner>`** component.
+This section outlines styling information for the **`<dwc-textfield-spinner>`** component.
 This component is **client side only** - it cannot be instantiated on its own via the API, but may make up part of API components.
 :::